Black Flags and Jolly Rogers: The Icons of the Caribbean's Golden Age of Piracy

 ·

-The Caribbean, particularly during the so-called “Golden Age of Piracy” in the late 17th to early 18th centuries, was teeming with notorious pirates.
+The Caribbean was teeming with notorious pirates during the so-called “Golden Age of Piracy” in the late 17th to early 18th centuries.
 Many of these figures have since been immortalized in literature, film, and popular culture.
 This article will discuss eight of the most notorious pirates operating in the Caribbean during the Golden Age of Piracy.

 Admiral Sir Henry Morgan (1635 – 1688), Lieutenant Governor of Jamaica Portrait in the Manner of Peter Lely (1618–1680) / Wikipedia Commons / Public Domain